-The Group's investment into research and development of innovative products, solutions and projects which apply digital technologies to tackle environmental and social needs will continue.

-- PPF Telecom Group's Centre of Excellence and Innovation Hub will be set up over the next 12 months and bring together the best experience, talent and resources in co-operation with universities and businesses.
+The Group's investment into research and development of innovative products, solutions and projects which apply digital technologies to tackle environmental and social needs will continue. - PPF Telecom Group's Centre of Excellence and Innovation Hub will be set up over the next 12 months and bring together the best experience, talent and resources in co-operation with universities and businesses.
 The centre will accelerate deployment of innovative technologies (e.g. 5G and IoT), with the ultimate goal of commercialisation through a successful rollout of products and services across the Group.
-The centre will set clear targets that will become synonymous with PPF Telecom Group's technology-focused sustainability goals.

-Safeguarding information security and personal data

-The Group is working continuously to further strengthen the protection of customer data and increase the resilience of its networks to cyberattack and cyberfraud.

-- Our goal is to deliver security solutions for data protection to at least 20% of the Group's contracted end-customers in the consumer segment by 2025.

-Reducing the Group's Impact on the ENVIRONMENT

-The Group's priorities are:
+The centre will set clear targets that will become synonymous with PPF Telecom Group's technology-focused sustainability goals. personal data The Group is working continuously to further strengthen the protection of customer data and increase the resilience of its networks to cyberattack and cyberfraud. - Our goal is to deliver security solutions for data protection to at least 20% of the Group's contracted end-customers in the consumer segment by 2025.
+Developing smart solutions that benefit people and reduce harm to the environment Safeguarding information security and People Reducing the Group's Impact on the ENVIRONMENT The Group's priorities are:

-1. Reducing absolute emissions and emissions intensity

-To achieve the Group's ultimate goal of carbon neutrality in accordance with the Paris Agreement to limit global warming to 1.5 °C above pre-industrial levels, we will be measuring, tracking and progressively reducing our greenhouse gas emissions.

-- We have publicly committed to set near-term company wide emission reductions in line with climate science with the Science Based Targets initiative (SBTi).
+L Reducing absolute emissions and emissions intensity To achieve the Group's ultimate goal of carbon neutrality in accordance with the Paris Agreement to limit global warming to 1.5 °C above pre-industrial levels, we will be measuring, tracking and progressively reducing our greenhouse gas emissions. - We have publicly committed to set near-term company wide emission reductions in line with climate science with the Science Based Targets initiative (SBTi).
 Over the next 12-24 months, we will be preparing a comprehensive programme to enable us to reduce GHG emissions in line with climate science.